AdaCore/spark2014/lrm/source/subprograms.rst

       a formal parameter or global variable of any mode.
    3. Additionally, X'Old is permitted in a postcondition aspect if X is a global variable or formal parameter of mode "in out".
+   4. Additionally, if X is a formal parameter of an unconstrained array type, and X is mode "out", then the attributes X'First, X'Last, X'Length and X'Range may appear in a precondition aspect.

 .. todo:: Following the discussion under LA11-017 (the thread started by RCC on 26/10), we must document here the rules